Cord-cutters might not like it, but Kraken’s TV deal with ROOT Sports was easy money and a no-brainer

-NHL Insider
+Inside the NHL

 There wasn’t a whole lot of imagination behind the Kraken’s decision to pair up with ROOT Sports Northwest as its television broadcast partner.